Darrell Waltrip: Legacy

 Waltrip is considered by most in the racing community as a true ambassador to the sport of motor racing.
 He is a passionate promoter of all forms of racing, especially American stock car auto racing.

 Waltrip is recognized by many who closely follow motorsports as NASCAR's first "total package" driver.
 He was media savvy, articulate, attractive and possessed the driving skills that would take him to the pinnacle of the sport.
 His style attracted big-budget sponsors that are necessary to fund the multimillion-dollar NASCAR teams.
 Today, it is customary for the team's sponsor to have considerable input into who the team's driver will be that represents their brand or product on the track.
 Today's NASCAR driver fits the mold that Waltrip first ushered into NASCAR in the 1970s.

 As a Fox Sports analyst and broadcaster, Waltrip's opinions, views and comments carry considerable weight with drivers, team owners, fans and NASCAR heads.
 Waltrip has never been shy about expressing his views, even if controversial.

 Waltrip has been a design consultant on some of the newer tracks including the Kentucky Motor Speedway, and the Nashville Superspeedway.

 Waltrip has a building which holds many of the race cars he drove throughout his career.

 He was inducted into the Motorsports Hall of Fame of America in 2003.

 On June 14, 2011, he was selected to the NASCAR Hall of Fame Class of 2012.

 Waltrip officially won 84 NASCAR cup races, but yet another, additional, and uncounted "win" was as relief driver for Donnie Allison, at the 1977 Talladega 500.
 (Allison received credit for the win because he was driving the car when the race started).
 In that race, Waltrip retired after 106, of 188, laps.
 Allison sought a relief driver for his No. 1 Hawaiian Tropic sponsored Chevrolet, due to the excess heat of the day, and Waltrip was asked to complete the race in Allison's car.
 The irony was that Waltrip replaced Allison at the DiGard No. 88 race team just two years previously, which was part of the long lore of the "Allisons vs Waltrip" battle that lasted for more than 16 years.

-His 84 wins in the Cup series are tied for fourth place in NASCAR history, with Bobby Allison.
+His 84 wins in the Cup series place him 5th in NASCAR history, one win behind Bobby Allison.
 In 2011, Jeff Gordon scored his 85th career victory surpassing Waltrip for most wins in the "modern era" of NASCAR.
 (NASCAR's "modern era" takes into account current scheduling, and the elimination of dirt tracks from scoring statistics; several of Allison's wins came before the start of the "modern era").